Concept Title: Liabilities on the balance sheet

 When you think about it, an additional group of people that extends credit to the firm is its employees.
-They work in advance for wages that will be paid a week, fortnight or even a month later.
+They work in advance for wages and the firm pays them a week, fortnight or even a month later.
 At the end of a financial period it is possible that employees have worked for a portion of their working period and have not been paid.
 Similarly interest on loans and debt may have accrued for the partial period but would not be due till the next payment date.
 Accrued benefits & obligations refer to obligations that have been “earned” but would not be due till a date in the future.

 Current portion of long-term debt

-In certain cases, besides interest payments, every year, a percentage of the outstanding amount of the original loan must be retired.
-The amount of retired principal is called current portion of long-term debt.
-Since the life of the current portion is less than one year, it is included with current liabilities
+In certain cases, besides interest payments, every year, we must also retire a percentage of the outstanding amount of the original loan.
+We call the amount of retired principal the current portion of long-term debt.
+Since the life of the current portion is less than one year, we include it with current liabilities

 ii.
 Long Term Liabilities

 Any liability lasting longer than one year is classified as long term liability.
 Average life is between 3 – 5 years but can be longer than five years.
 Debt is one form but there are other variations also.
 For instance, firms generally make long term promises to employees about retirement and health benefits.
 These obligations have an average maturity that runs beyond 10 years.
-Other examples include long-term performance bonds, contractual obligations, legal liabilities & reserves.
+Other examples of long term liabilities on the balance sheet include long-term performance bonds, contractual obligations, legal liabilities & reserves.